 Small and local businesses are working through COVID19 with creativity.
-There are ways you can help, and we've put together a list of assistance and resources available for small business owners.
+There are ways you can help, and we've put together a list of assistance and resources available for small business owners and built a hub of content to help you navigate the new normal.

 You have probably seen posts from your favorite local business owners who are getting creative to keep their businesses thriving during these uncertain times.